we provide comfortable tooth extractions to protect oral health

 Rinsing with warm salt water, brushing gently twice a day, and taking any antibiotics prescribed is also encouraged throughout your recovery.
 Keeping the surgical site clean is imperative to protecting you from developing an infection.

-If you have prolonged tooth pain, it’s important that you visit our office as soon as possible in either downtown Denver or Lone Tree, CO.
+If you have prolonged tooth pain, it’s important that you visit our Denver, CO office as soon as possible.
 Seeking treatment in a timely fashion can prevent the infection from spreading and eliminate uncomfortable pain.
 Contact our office today online or call (303) 534-2626 to schedule your consultation.